freecodecamppensacola/new-start-here/PITCHME.md

 ---
 @title[Tip]
+### A tip:

-Free Code Camp’s (FCC) HTML and CSS tutorials are good enough, but you may want to supplement with [CodeCademy](https://www.codecademy.com/).
+FCC's HTML and CSS tutorials are good enough.
+For an extra refresher, you could supplement with [CodeCademy](https://www.codecademy.com/).

-FCC’s jQuery and JavaScript modules are more of a refresher, so we recommend you start at [CodeCademy](https://www.codecademy.com/) or [Upskill](https://upskillcourses.com/) _first_.
+FCC’s jQuery and JavaScript modules are more advanced, so we recommend you start at [CodeCademy](https://www.codecademy.com/) or [Upskill](https://upskillcourses.com/) _first_.

 ---
 @title[Tools you need to code]
 ## Tools you need

 - Mac, PC, or Ubuntu
-- Internet Connection
+- Internet connection
 - Account at [CodePen](https://codepen.io/)
 - Text editor such as [Atom](https://atom.io/), [Brackets](http://brackets.io/), or [Sublime Text](http://www.sublimetext.com/)